 polyline or polygon are stored as an encoded string.
 See the detailed

 encoding.
 You may receive this encoded string in a response from a

-You can use PolyUtil in the Google Maps Android API Utility
+You can use PolyUtil in the Maps SDK for Android Utility

 Library to encode a sequence of latitude/longitude coordinates ('LatLngs')